Warehouse managers oversee the efficient receipt, storage and dispatch of a range of goods

 Vacancies are handled by specialist recruitment agencies such as:

 Training varies from company to company.
 Some larger companies offer comprehensive graduate-training schemes.
 These usually last up to two years, with periods spent on rotation in various departments and locations, learning on the job and often studying at the same time for relevant professional qualifications.

 Warehouse management can be seen as a specialism within the wider context of logistics, transport and supply chain management.
 This means that training, (especially with a large operator), is likely to include other areas, such as transport management and administration.

 If you are not on a formal graduate-training scheme, you will typically learn on the job under the guidance of experienced supervisors and managers.

-It is possible to progress through the industry by gaining relevant experience in a range of settings and operations of different sizes.
-You will need to develop the key personal skills and qualities relevant to this area of work.
-There are opportunities to move towards either third-party logistics (3PL) organisations or in-house operations.
+You can progress through the industry by gaining relevant experience in a range of settings and operations of different sizes.
+There are opportunities to move towards either third-party logistics (3PL) organisations, which provide outsourced logistics services, or in-house operations.

-Vocational and professional qualifications will help in career development.
+Gaining vocational and professional qualifications will help your career development.

-Experienced managers can move into other management posts throughout the wider logistics/supply chain management sector.
-Those with relevant qualifications and experience can use their skills in related sectors, such as retail or manufacturing.
+As you gain experience, you can move into other management posts throughout the wider logistics/supply chain management sector.